xmpp-iot/xmpp-iot.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Federation between businesses</h2>
-  <p class="post-excerpt">This messaging standard gives you the possibility
+  <p class="post-excerpt">Federation between servers is core functionality, gives you ability
   to share your systems and businessmodels with others without creating yet another REST api.
-Only hook up certificates and your business domain can talk to others anywhere on the planet</p>
+Only hook up certificates and your business domain can talk to other companies anywhere on internet.</p>
 </div><!-- /.tile -->

 </div><!-- /.tiles -->